 The course will also focus on refining language usage, stylistic choices, and rhetorical devices to elevate students' writing to a sophisticated and nuanced level.
 Additionally, students will participate in regular class discussions, collaborative projects, and presentations to enhance their oral communication skills.
 Ultimately, AP Language and Composition prepares students to navigate the complexities of language and rhetoric, equipping them with the skills necessary for success in college, careers, and adult life.

-Note: There is an optional exam in May at the cost of \$135.00 CAD.
+Note: There is an optional exam in May (additional fee for the exam).
 If a student gets a high enough score on this exam, they may be able to obtain credit for a first-year university English course.